MaistoV/UninaSoC/README.md

 ![SoC Architecture](./Base_SoC_layout.png)

-The host connects to a RISC-V debug module though JTAG and a `Sys Master` AXI master module, allowing for direct control and read-back over the main bus.
+The host connects to a RISC-V debug module through JTAG and a `Sys Master` AXI master module, allowing for direct control and read-back over the main bus.

 ### Profiles:
 UninaSoC supports the following profiles: